-- ^{6.6.} When setting our local conditions and determining applications.
-Rochford District Council will consider the following on each application: - public health and safety e.g. ensuring that uses conform with latest guidance on social distancing and any reasonable crowd management measures needed as a result of a licence being granted and businesses re-opening; - public amenity will the proposed use create nuisance to neighbouring occupiers by generating anti-social behaviour and litter; and - accessibility taking a proportionate approach to considering the nature of the site in relation to which the application for a licence is made, its surroundings and its users, taking account of: - any other temporary measures in place that may be relevant to the proposal, for example, the reallocation of road space.
-This could include pedestrianised streets and any subsequent reallocation of this space to vehicles; - whether there are other permanent street furniture or structures in place on the footway that already reduce access; - the recommended minimum footway widths and distances required for access by mobility impaired and visually impaired people as set out in Section 3.1 of Inclusive Mobility1, and
+When setting our local conditions and determining applications.
+Rochford District Council will consider the following on each application:

+- public health and safety e.g. ensuring that uses conform with latest guidance on social distancing and any reasonable crowd management measures needed as a result of a licence being granted and businesses re-opening; - public amenity will the proposed use create nuisance to neighbouring occupiers by generating anti-social behaviour and litter; and - accessibility taking a proportionate approach to considering the nature of the site in relation to which the application for a licence is made, its surroundings and its users, taking account of: - any other temporary measures in place that may be relevant to the proposal, for example, the reallocation of road space.
+This could include pedestrianised streets and any subsequent reallocation of this space to vehicles; - whether there are other permanent street furniture or structures in place on the footway that already reduce access;
-1 https://www.gov.uk/government/publications/inclusive-mobility

-- other users of the space, for example if there are high levels of pedestrian or cycle movements. - • - Sustainability and Product Type The applicant should set out measures to reduce the environmental impact of the proposed activity.
-Wherever possible food traders will be encouraged to use biodegradable materials in connection with the packaging of food served to members of the public. - Suitability of Trading Unit The vehicle, van, trailer, stall or other device to be used for the proposed street trading activity shall comply with all primary legislation including: - a) Food Safety Act 1990 - b) Food and Hygiene (England) Regulations 2013 as amended - c) Health and Safety at Work etc Act 1974 and any regulations made under this Act. - d) Environmental Protection Act 1990 - Suitability of the applicant When determining an application for the grant or renewal of a street trading consent the council will consider all relevant information relating to the suitability of the applicant to hold such a permission including:
+- the recommended minimum footway widths and distances required for access by mobility impaired and visually impaired people as set out in Section 3.1 of Inclusive Mobility, and - other users of the space, for example if there are high levels of pedestrian or cycle movements.

+Sustainability and Product Type - The applicant should set out measures to reduce the environmental impact of the proposed activity.
+Wherever possible food traders will be encouraged to use biodegradable materials in connection with the packaging of food served to members of the public.

+Suitability of Trading Unit - The vehicle, van, trailer, stall or other device to be used for the proposed street trading activity shall comply with all primary legislation including:

-a) Persistent refusal or neglect in paying fees due to the council for a street trading consent or licence or for any other charges due for services rendered by the council to the applicant in his capacity as the holder of a street trading consent or licence. b) The Council will not grant a Street Trading Consents or Licences to persons under the age of 17 years
+- a) Food Safety Act 1990 - b) Food and Hygiene (England) Regulations 2013 as amended - c) Health and Safety at Work etc Act 1974 and any regulations made under this Act. - d) Environmental Protection Act 1990 a) Persistent refusal or neglect in paying fees due to the council for a street trading consent or licence or for any other charges due for services rendered by the council to the applicant in his capacity as the holder of a street trading consent or licence.